ryan-parag/ryanparag.com/notes/designing-for-personalization.md

 I've been experimenting with ways to which we could give users **fluid customization abilities**, but provide them enough rails as to not degrade their experience.

-I'm still playing around with this idea and gathering feedback, but by using [Lyft Design's Colorbox tool](https://www.colorbox.io/) and the algorithm they've crafted, we can create palette's on-the-fly using a minimal inputs.
+I'm still playing around with this idea and gathering feedback, but by using [Lyft Design's Colorbox tool](https://www.colorbox.io/) and the algorithm they've crafted, we can create palettes on-the-fly using minimal inputs.

 To provide some rails for the user, I included a way to gauge when parts of the theme aren't matching certain WCAG requirements as well.